 I began teaching classes and I noticed a lack of diversity and accessibility in most yoga studios and offerings in classes.
-I also wanted to learn more about trauma-sensitive teaching along with creating a space that was inclusive and welcoming for everybody.
+I also wanted to learn more about a trauma-informed approach to teaching along with creating a space that was inclusive and welcoming for everybody.
 I then trained with Amber Karnes of Body Positive Yoga and became a Certified Accessible Yoga teacher in 2019.

-I am extremely excited to further develop my craft in 2020 by studying with Jules Mitchell MS, CMT,ERYT500.
-Her unique approach incorporates biomechanics with the modern application of yoga asana.
+I am excited to further develop my craft by studying with Jules Mitchell MS, CMT,ERYT500, this year(2020).
+Her unique approach incorporates biomechanics and pain science with the modern application of yoga asana.
 This involves balancing the somatic aspects of yoga with current exercise science.
 I believe every individual is unique and teaching yoga should be a collaborative, creative process between teacher and student.

--Nichole teaches the LGBTQIA+ Community Class, Yoga Basics, Slow Flow Yoga, Yoga For Anxiety, Yoga For All Bodies, Yoga Cocooning & Restorative/Yoga Nidra.
+-Nichole teaches the LGBTQIA+ Community Class, Yoga Basics, Slow Flow Yoga, Yoga For All Bodies, Yoga Cocooning & Restorative/Yoga Nidra.
 She leads & facilitates workshops for children with ASD/ADHD.
 She is also available for private/solo sessions.
 Please call the studio for more information.

 I began my Pilates journey working as a physical therapist in Farmington, Connecticut.
 Our clinic equipment included Balanced Body Pilates Reformers, Cadillac, Ladder Barrel, Combo Chair, and Magic Circle.
 One of my co-workers was a Master Pilates Trainer who helped me introduce Pilates movements to my patients.
 I studied Mat Pilates through Polestar Pilates Teacher Training in 2012.
 The benefits of this system of exercise were profound for my rehab patients and for my body.